Skip to content

 Compact Awards

-For ninety years the New York Society has been giving Compact Awards to senior high school students who have exhibited a proficiency in the history of the United States and an understanding of the US Constitution.
-The winner’s receive a $100 check and a Mayflower Compact certificate inscribed with their name and the name of their school.
+For nearly 100 years, the New York Society has been presenting Compact Awards to high school students (juniors and seniors) who have excelled in the study of American History, with a strong understanding of the U.S. Constitution.
+The winners receive a $100 check, and a Mayflower Compact certificate inscribed with their name and the name of their school.
 Each public school chooses two recipients, private schools choose one; each year more than 125 awards are presented throughout New York State.

-In 2004, the Margaret K. Moore Essay was funded with a contribution from her Estate to the NY Society’s Endowment.
-High schools throughout New York State are invited annually to submit essays from three of their high school juniors or seniors.
-Sample topics for these two-page essays have included “The Mayflower’s Importance Today” or “The Mayflower Pilgrim’s Contribution to Early American History”.
+In 2004, the Margaret King Moore Essay Contest was established and funded by a generous contribution from her estate of Margaret Moore.
+High schools throughout New York State are invited annually to participate, with essays being submitted by their high school juniors or seniors.
+Previous topics have included “The Mayflower’s Importance Today” and “The Mayflower Pilgrim’s Contribution to Early American History”.
 The winner is awarded a certificate and a check for $1,620.

 Ryan Munger 2022 Scholarship Winner